-For a bait that looks like nothing, a Yamamoto Senko sure does a lot.
+A Yamamoto Senko sure does a lot for a bait that looks like nothingYamamoto Senko sure does a lot.
 Many pro fishermen will tell you that a Senko is one of their top money-makers.
-Senkos come in a variety of sizes and colors, and can be rigged and fished in many ways.
+Senkos come in various sizes and colors and can be rigged and fished in many ways.
 Here are some tips to get you started with this fantastic bait.
-Note that although there are plenty of knock-offs and cheaper versions, only a Yamamoto Senko has that texture and saltiness and jiggle that made it such a famous bait.
+Although there are plenty of knock-offs and cheaper versions, only a Yamamoto Senko has that texture, saltiness, and jiggle that made it a favorite bait.

-You don’t have to waste a lot of time in one spot – the action that the wacky-rigged Senko creates will draw fish, so if you don’t get bit, just move on.
-Once you start shaking the Senko down, you’ll learn what it feels like in a very short time.
-When it feels solid instead of twitchy, just set gently by tugging the rod to the side while reeling.
+You don’t have to waste a lot of time in one spot – the action that the wacky-rigged Senko creates will draw fish, so if you don’t get bit, move on.
+Once you start shaking the Senko down, you’ll learn what it feels like in a short time.
+When it feels solid instead of twitchy, set gently by tugging the rod to the side while reeling.

 Bed fish are often pressured and savvy.
 Fishermen race to the beds and sit there for long periods, trying to temp a fish into biting.
 If a storm moves in, they’re toast.
 On the other hand, a Senko fisherman can just run down the bank and throw onto flats and the backs of coves and never be seen by the fish.
 You aren’t targeting bedding fish, but you’ll catch some.
 I’ve never been a fan of bed fishing, but I never mind running the banks with a Senko.
 Just wacky rig it and fish it shallow.